surganov/Objective-C-Marathon/README.md

 #### 12. Mickey Clock
 *What I learned:* working with CALayers, rotation, gradients, sublayers, animations, anchor points.

+#### 13. Crazy Hours
+*What I learned:* that making a analog clock abstraction it's not easy task at all, there was a lot of refactoring and rewriting

 ## Wanna learn
 1. How to animate UIViews (especially transitions between them)
 2. Concepts of protocols and delegations